yempi/musical-pancake/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is an AI training to play Snake via Reinforcement Learning.

 ## Technologies
 Project is created with: